Activities, Lesson Plans, and More

 Register to Vote - The National Voter Registration Act

-The National Mail Voter Registration Form can be used to register to vote, to update your registration information due to a change of name, make a change of address or to register with a political party.
+Students can familiarize themselves with the National Mail Voter Registration Form that can be used to register to vote, update registration information due to a change of name or address, or register with a political party.

 Directory of US Political Parties